Cynog/arduino-extram/README.md

 ```

 The funcion ```extram_read()``` and the function ```extram write()``` carry out the read and write operations on the external SRAM.
 They are implemented using templates, which makes it easy to store and access different data types on the external SRAM.\
-As the external SRAM is organized in bytes, we have to read/write in bytes.
+The external SRAM is organized in bytes.
 If the considered data type has more than one byte, we will store it contiguous on the external SRAM.
 This is done using a reinterpret cast of the data pointer to ```uint8_t```.
-At this point it is important, that $A_0 : A_2$ is connected directly to the Arduino.
-Because of this it suffices to call the costly ```send_addr_to_sr()``` function only once to jump to the right position on the external SRAM, but the contiguous single bytes that we want to access there can be switched using $A_0:A_2$.
-This increases performance significantly for larger data types, as we will later see in the benchmarks, with the only requirement, that the address has to be a multiple of the size of the data type.\
+At this point it is important, that the three least significant bits A<sub>0</sub> : A<sub>2</sub> of the address are connected directly to the Arduino.
+Because of this, it suffices to call the costly ```send_addr_to_sr()``` function only once to jump to the right position on the external SRAM, while we can access the following contiguous bytes by changing A<sub>0</sub> : A<sub>2</sub> directly.
+This increases performance significantly for larger data types, as we will later see in the benchmarks.
+The only requirement is, that the address has to be a multiple of the size of the data type.\
-To control read/write functionaliy of the external SRAM, the arduino changes the state of the output enable <span style="text-decoration:overline">OE</span> and write enable <span style="text-decoration:overline">WE</span> accordingly.
+To control read and write functionaliy of the external SRAM, the arduino changes the state of the output enable <span style="text-decoration:overline">OE</span> and write enable <span style="text-decoration:overline">WE</span> accordingly.

 ```C++
 template <typename T>